GNOME/manuals/README.md

 ## Future Work

- * Lots of papercuts still to be worked out
- * Keyboard shortcuts
- * Performance improvements to Gom
  * I'd love to see idexing of manpages such as POSIX headers.
  * Sphinx documentation format used by Builder and GNOME HIG
  * Indexing online-based documentation
- * Installation of doc runtimes

 ## Screenshots